Why run your own WRF at all?

 Every soaring weather app you've ever used is, underneath, one of two things.
 Either it's a thin wrapper around a global model - GFS, ECMWF, ICON - or it's a closed pipeline run by a company that won't let you have the data.

 Global models are extraordinary pieces of engineering.
 They forecast the planet four times a day, from the surface to the stratosphere, in grids that cover every point on Earth.
 The problem is resolution.
-GFS runs at roughly 13 km across most of the globe, stepping down to 25 km at longer forecast ranges.
-ECMWF's HRES is a finer 9 km.
+GFS runs natively at around 13 km on the FV3 dynamical core, but the public gridded product everyone consumes is at 0.25 degrees - roughly 28 km in longitude at UK latitudes - stepping out to 0.5 degrees at longer forecast ranges.
+ECMWF's HRES has been pulled down over the years and now runs at around 9 km nominally, with the underlying IFS grid finer still.
 Neither of those numbers sounds bad in isolation - until you think about what they mean for a thermalling pilot.

-A 13 km grid cell is roughly 170 km² of averaged air.
+A 0.25 degree grid cell at UK latitudes is roughly 470 km² of averaged air.
 Inside that cell you have valleys, ridges, coastlines, different land cover, different albedo, and dozens of potential thermal sources.
 The model doesn't see any of it.
 It sees one average temperature, one average moisture, one average wind - and it advects that average forward in time.
 Everything that actually produces thermals happens below the resolution of the model.

 This is why pilots who've looked at a global-model forecast and a high-resolution regional forecast on the same day will tell you they feel like different planets.
 The regional model resolves the valley wind, the sea breeze, the convergence line along the edge of a moisture boundary.
 The global model smears all of that out.